 initial consultation, in relation to a person who is diagnosed by a medical practitioner as suffering intussusception, means the first consultation with the medical practitioner leading to that diagnosis.

-(2) A medical practitioner who diagnoses a person as suffering intussusception must, in accordance with subregulation (3), notify the Executive Director of the diagnosis within 14 days after that diagnosis is confirmed by ultrasound, barium, air enema or other medical imaging.
+(2) A medical practitioner who diagnoses a person as suffering intussusception must, in accordance with subregulation (3), notify the Chief Health Officer;of the diagnosis within 14 days after that diagnosis is confirmed by ultrasound, barium, air enema or other medical imaging.

 Penalty: a fine of not more than $1 000 and not less than —